HusCod25/EatoraAI/ALL_FIXES_SUMMARY.md

 # All Fixes Summary - Beta Testing Preparation

-This document summarizes all fixes and improvements made to prepare chompsy.ai for beta testing.
+This document summarizes all fixes and improvements made to prepare MunchiesAI™ for beta testing.

 ## ✅ Completed Fixes